tramfsl/sangam/content/services/mutual-fund-distribution.md

 ---
 title: Mutual Fund Distribution
-subtitle: An unbiased Distributor and Advisor can help the clients achieve superior returns from their Mutual Fund Investment.
-We are not just Distributors of Mutual Funds but caretakers and Doctors of your wealth.
+subtitle: An unbiased advisor can help the clients achieve superior returns from their Mutual Fund Investments.
+We are not just distributors of mutual funds but caretakers and doctors of your investments.
 icon: icon-office
 weight: 300
 ---